sony-h/fsd-progate-i/README.md

-# fsd-progate-i
+# FSD Progate I

-This project is designed to Progate Course about Web Development with Ruby on Rails
+This project is designed to Progate Course about Web Development with Ruby on Rails.